kitsune7/react-bootstrap/README.md

 npm run setup
 ```

-You'll have the option to automatically push your new repository to GitHub.
+You'll have the option to automatically connect your new repository to GitHub.
 In order for this to work, you'll need to
+create the repository on GitHub first.
+The name you enter in the setup prompt and the name of the repository on GitHub
-a GitHub account that you have access to.
-Your global git config should also have the correct information for your
+should match exactly.
+Your global git config should also have the correct information for your commits to work as you
-commits to work as you expect them to.
+expect them to.